SnehalYu/Maximal-Cliques-Enumeration/README.md

 Compile and run :
 g++ -O3 filename.c -o cliques
 ./cliques
+## Input Format
+To input a dataset, replace different dataset names with the respective filename in the the main function.
 ## Comparisions :
 Chiba & Nishizeki (1985)	: O(d²·n) per clique : Uses arboricity, slower for high-degree graphs.
 Tomita et al. (2006) : O(3ⁿ/³) : Optimal for general graphs but lacks degeneracy optimization.